mihonapp/website/website/src/docs/guides/reader-settings.md

 :::

 ### Fullscreen <Badge type="info" text="On" />
-TBA
+Allows app elements to extend to the edges of the screen, including the status and navigation bars.

 ### Show content in cutout area <Badge type="info" text="On" />
-TBA
+Displays reader content in the camera cutout area, maximizing the use of the entire screen.

 ### Keep screen on <Badge type="info" text="On" />
-Keeps the screen from going to sleep
+Keeps the screen from going to sleep.

 ### Show page number <Badge type="info" text="On" />
-Shows the current page number at the bottom of the screen
+Shows the current page number at the bottom of the screen.

 ## Reading

 ### Skip chapters marked read <Badge type="info" text="Off" />
-TBA
+Skips over already read chapters while reading.

 ### Skip filtered chapters <Badge type="info" text="On" />
-TBA
+Skips over filtered chapters while reading.

 ### Skip duplicate chapters <Badge type="info" text="Off" />
-TBA
+Skips over chapters detected as duplicates.

 ### Always show chapter transition <Badge type="info" text="On" />
 TBA